Marginal Post Processing of Bayesian Inference Products with Normalizing Flows and Kernel Density Estimators: Introduction

+Finally, we note that if the density estimator is set up correctly such that it is a bijective transformation between the unit hyper-cube and the target posterior, then it can be used to generate the prior on a subsequent Nested Sampling or MCMC run.
+This allows far more complex priors based on current experimental results to be used, incorporating our current knowledge of the parameter space~\citep[this idea was first introduced in ][]{Alsing_bijectors_2021}.

+In addition to the previously discussed examples, Bayesian analysis has historically been applied to many different sub-fields in astrophysics, such as the study of velocity fields \citep[e.g][]{Kaiser_Lahav_1989}, the CMB \citep[e.g.][]{Trotta_bayes_2008}, the study of galaxies from JWST \citep[e.g.][]{curtis-lake_jwst_2023} and gravitational wave studies \citep[e.g.][]{Romero-shaw_gw_2021, nanograv_2023} among others.
+Due to the ubiquity of Bayesian analysis in cosmology and astrophysics, post-processing of samples from MCMC and Nested Sampling algorithms is an important area of research. \textsc{margarine}, presented in this paper, is an invaluable addition to the Bayesian workflow and allows for direct and specific comparison of the constraining ability of different experimental approaches, rapid emulation of nuisance-free likelihoods and experimentally informed priors.

-We present a means by which to numerically calculate \emph{marginal} Kullback-Leibler divergences and Bayesian dimensionalities using Masked Autoregressive Flows~(MAFs, \cite{Papamarkarios_MAF_2017}) and Kernel Density Estimators~(KDEs, \cite{rosenblatt_KDE_1956, parzen_KDE_1962}) to effectively learn and sample posterior distributions of signal subspaces in high dimensional data models.
-This allows us to determine the properties of cosmological subspaces, such as their log-probability densities and how well constrained they are, independent of the nuisance parameters in our analysis.
-We implement our approach in \textsc{Python} and release the code as the pip installable package \textsc{margarine}.
-The code is fully documented with worked examples, subject to continuous integration testing and does not require high performance computing to be used.
-This tool is invaluable to the Bayesian workflow and allows for direct and specific comparison of the constraining ability of different experimental approaches, which can in turn lead to improvements in experimental design.
+We implement our approach in \textsc{Python} using \textsc{tensorflow} and the \textsc{keras} backend and release the code as the pip installable package \textsc{margarine}.
+The code is fully documented with examples, subject to continuous integration testing and generally does not require high performance computing to be used.

-In \cref{sec:theory} we outline in more detail the theory of Bayesian analysis, the statistical quantities that \textsc{margarine} can estimate and the motivation behind the development of \textsc{margarine}.
+In \cref{sec:theory} we introduce Bayesian analysis and the marginal statistical quantities that can be evaluated with \textsc{margarine}.
 We discuss the two different types of density estimators used by \textsc{margarine} in \cref{sec:density_estimators}.
-In \cref{sec:applications}, we apply \textsc{margarine} to toy example posteriors and demonstrate that we can recover estimates of the KL divergence and Bayesian dimensionality accurately.
-We then demonstrate the application of the software to real world examples, including samples from DES and an example set of samples from the REACH pipeline.
-In \cref{sec:conclusions}, we summarise our results.
+In \cref{sec:applications}, we demonstrate several applications of the code base, including applications to samples from the Dark Energy Survey and mock observations with the REACH pipeline.
+We summarise the paper in \cref{sec:conclusions}.

+\textsc{margarine} was previously introduced in the conference proceedings for the 2022 International Conference on Bayesian and Maximum Entropy Methods in Science and Engineering \citep[MaxEnt22, ][]{margarine_maxent} in which the nuisance-free likelihood was derived and demonstrated.
+We review this work briefly in this paper.